Modelling mechanical equilibration processes of closed quantum systems: a case-study: Considerations an limitations

 The absence of friction when the box length is decreasing causes multiple unexpected behaviours of the system.
 Adding friction in the compression phase would probably make the model more realistic.
 To do so, one should know both the expression of the frictional force and the effects of such mechanism on the quantum system.
 The latter cannot be ignored, as the presence of a frictional force is usually associated with heat exchange.
 Depending on the specific mechanism, both effects could be included in the model by adding the force in Eq.~\eqref{wall_Newton} and the correct dissipator $D[\hat{\rho}]$ in Eq.~\eqref{deph}.

 Regarding the choice of the parameters, both $\gamma$ and $M$ affects how the system reaches the equilibrium point.
 As shown in Fig.~\ref{Figure:osc}, decreasing the value of $\gamma$ leads to oscillations in the length of the box.
 In Fig.~\ref{Figure:Mass} it can be seen how increasing the mass of the wall from $M=0.001$ to $M=1$ while staying in the overdamped regime ($\gamma=10 M/0.05$) increases the time required for the system to reach mechanical equilibrium.
 It is also worth noticing that, as increasing $M$ slows down the dynamics, it also makes the evolution closer to a quasi-static transformation, with important thermodynamic consequences.
-To see the effect on the adiabaticity of the transformation, we prepared the system in the first eigenstate of the initial Hamiltonian in the case of initial compression ($P/P_0=0.9$) and we calculated the fidelity of the state of the system at each time step with the corresponding ground-state of the time-dependent Hamiltonian of the system.
+To see the effect on the adiabaticity of the transformation, we prepared the system in the first eigenstate of the initial Hamiltonian in the case of initial compression ($P_0/P(0)=0.9$) and we calculated the fidelity of the state of the system at each time step with the corresponding ground-state of the time-dependent Hamiltonian of the system.
 The minimum fidelity reached durig the evolution is $\approx0.997$ for $M=0.001$ while it is still $\approx 1.000$, within numerical error, for $M=1$.

 As a last note, we would like to point out that our model describes a work extraction protocol from a quantum working medium without the need to introduce any energy measurement on the system.
 Despite this, the Jarzynski equality derived from a two measurement approach \cite{DeffnerCampbell, QuantumWork, RevModPhys.83.771} still holds.
 However, the idea of realizing such transformation without carrying out any measurement on the quantum system has to be taken carefully.
-In our model, the static mechanical equilibrium point is reached because of the presence of friction on the classical dynamics.
+In our model, the static mechanical equilibrium point is reached because of the presence of friction in the classical dynamics.
 Due to entanglement between the wall and the particle, in a full quantum version of the evolution, such dissipative mechanism would involve some form of decoherence in both systems.
-This would imply that, in order to make the model more realistic, the associated dissipator has to be included in Eq.~\eqref{deph}, as discussed in Sec.~\ref{Numerical simulations}, and hence it is possible that such mechanism would play the role of some unread measurements on the system.
+This would imply that, in order to make the model more realistic, the associated dissipator has to be included in Eq.~\eqref{deph}, as discussed in Sec.~\ref{Numerical simulations}, and hence it is possible that such mechanism would play the role of some unread measurements on the system, in the spirit of a quantum dynamical model of measurement (cf. Ref.~\cite{Allahverdyan} for a review).